mdn/kuma/docs/installation.rst

   environment.
 For example, we don't have a documented configuration for running with an SSL connection.
-* When the master branch is updated, the ``kuma_base`` image is refreshed and published to `quay.io`_.
+* When the master branch is updated, the ``kuma_base`` image is refreshed and published to `DockerHub`_.
 This image contains system packages and third-party libraries.
 * Our TravisCI_ builds include a target that build Docker containers and runs the tests inside.